Student Loan Forgiveness

-But what exactly happens if you simply find that you don't have the cash you thought you would after graduation?
-Read about defaulting on student loans on the next page.
+But even with all of these repayment options, some borrowers simply find that they don't have the cash they thought they would after graduation.
+Read about what it means to default on student loans on the next page.